Aditya-0009/AlgoViz/README.md

 # Algorithm Visualizer

-# Algorithm Visualizer

 <img src="VisualiserLogo.png" width="300"/>
-**AlgoViz** is a comprehensive, interactive platform to visualize and learn various **data structures** and **algorithms**.
+<strong>AlgoViz</strong> is a comprehensive, interactive platform to visualize and learn various <strong>data structures</strong> and <strong>algorithms</strong>.
 It provides a hands-on, engaging experience for understanding core concepts in computer science, such as sorting algorithms, graph algorithms, and more.

 ---